 26.2.12

-Imagine you are managing a factory that produces some product.
+Imagine you are the manager a factory that produces some product.
 It might be a tangible commodity -- something you can actually touch or hold in your hands -- or it might be something intangible like processing insurance claims.
-The important thing is that the market be a large enough to justify the techniques of modern mass production, including the division of labor and the use of machinery.
-In other words the factory must employ considerable amounts of both labor and capital.
+We will assume the market be a large enough to justify the techniques of mass production, including the division of labor and the use of specialized equipment and machinery.
+In other words the factory must employ considerable amounts of labor and capital.

-Your goal as manager is to produce as much product, at the least cost, of the highest
+As a manager your goal is to produce as much product, at the least cost, and of the highest

-possible quality.
-Only then can you get the best possible rate of return on your investment.
+quality as possible.
+Only then can you maximize profit and get the best possible rate of return on your investment.

-Let me now state as concisely as I can the case for factories in the countryside run on four-hour shifts: Many such factories well be able to run faster and more efficiently than similar factories in the cities using a full-time workforce.
+Let me now state as concisely as I can the case for factories in the countryside run on four-hour shifts: Many such factories -- particularly those with a variable pace of production -- can be made to run faster and more efficiently than similar factories in urban areas employing a full-time workforce.
 For two reasons:

 In the first place because part-time workers can work faster and more efficiently than full-time workers -- just as in track-and-field the short-distance runners always run faster than the long-distance runners.

 And secondly, because our part-time workers will, if anything, have slightly fewer hours in the week than they might voluntarily prefer.
 This means they will be eager to earn every penny they can.
-Provided their wages are tied to their output by some equitable formula, the workers can be motivated to exert themselves to the maximum degree possible.
+Provided their wages are tied to their output by some equitable formula (a crucial qualification), the workers can be motivated to exert themselves to the maximum degree possible.

-Thus, though unit labor costs should remain the same, the factory’s total output will be greater than that of an identical physical plant elsewhere employing the same amount of capital equipment.
-Wages and profits would increase proportionately together.
+Thus even though unit labor costs would remain the same the factory’s annual output would be greater than that of an identical plant elsewhere employing identical machinery and capital equipment.
+Hourly wages and the rate of return on investment would rise proportionately together.

-[When I presented this argument in a letter to the management of the Fantus Corporation, a firm specializing in industrial relocation then headquartered in New Jersey, the executive vice-president flew down to see me the very next day.
-It was a 'doable thing' he assured me, not pie-in-the-sky.]
+Some years back when I presented this concept of incentive-based work-sprints in a letter to the management of the Fantus Corporation, a firm specializing in industrial relocation, the executive vice-president flew down to see me the very next day.
+This was a "doable" thing he assured me, not pie-in-the-sky.

 Luke Lea said...